top of page

 She’d been sick.
 Violently sick, throwing up four or five times.
 Her first real boyfriend—and the boy she’d told herself she loved her entire life—had broken up with her at school two afternoons before and she hadn’t gone back since.

 The boy was her oldest friend.
-She could say that they were friends for as long as she was able to remember.
+She could say they were friends practically before they were anything else in the world.
 Had she sworn to God ten times that it was true she wouldn’t have bigger cause for worry than if she brought home straight A’s on her report card or just honestly did her best which was what her parents cared about the most anyway.

 No memory of other friends predated her memories of the boy.
 They stretched back further than before she started eating French fries and went to the movies and wore her first dress that she loved or decided what her favorite color was.
 The two of them played in yards together.
 Got the skin on their knees stained with grass right through their pants.
 Favored the same middle swing at the playground that would take its occupant higher than the others, despite neither of them knowing why.
 They could have told someone else but preferred to keep it to themselves.
 Besides, it’s not like the swings on the sides were that much worse, simply not quite as good.